acend/container-basics-training/content/en/docs/03/_index.md

 Type `exit` to leave the mysql client.
 Type `exit` one more time to leave the container.

-## Daemons
+## Detached

-One might think: _This whole starting process is a bit freaky with `CTRL-p` and then `CTRL-q`_.
+One might think: _This whole starting process is a bit cumbersome with `CTRL-p` and then `CTRL-q`_.
-Therefore, you can run a Docker container "daemonized".
+Therefore, you can run a Docker container directly run with -d "detached" mode e.g.:
-You just have to add the parameter `-d` to the Docker `run` command e.g.:

 ```bash
 docker run -it -e MARIADB_ROOT_PASSWORD=my-secret-pw -d mariadb
 ```

+Instead of the output of the container itself you will now only get the ID of the started container.
-If you now have a look into the container list, you should come up with two running containers:
+If you have a look into the container list, you should see two running containers:

 ```bash
 docker ps